OrdinaryMagician/stinger_m/ProtoNotes.md

    redone the whole thing.
 Since I didn't feel like making new textures this thing now mixes and matches a couple weapon skins.
  - It's composed of two models so the gun part can rotate independently.
- - Thinking of making an alternate item that still uses the source model and its frankenUVs.
-Will have to stitch a skin for it tho.
+ - Original version is available as a separate item.
+Gave it some stitched textures.

 ### Peacemaker